 Don’t believe that concept?
 The median lethal dose (LD50) of cyanide is 3-8mg/kg in humans, meaning someone who weighs 200lbs could theoretically consume upwards of 100 to 200mg and be just fine (aside from possible side effects).
 Also, consider that even 100mg of cyanide is an extremely high intake and you would have to eat exorbitant amounts of fruit seeds to reach that dose.

 On the contrary, substances that we just assume are healthful in any quantity, such as water, can be lethal in high enough quantities.
-Yes, you can literally hydrate yourself to death if you want to; superfluous water intake can lead to deadly electrolyte imbalances, causing the brain to lose its normal function.
+Yes, you can literally hydrate yourself to death if you want to; excessive water intake can lead to deadly electrolyte imbalances, causing the brain to lose its normal function.
 The amount of water you have to drink to reach such a critical level is nearly unfathomable, but it can still happen (and it has).

 What these examples tell us is that a substance in and of itself isn’t always necessarily toxic or harmful.
 It’s simply too general to label certain things as toxins without having a context to consider.
 Thus, let’s look past the propaganda and see what science has to say about cleansing the body.